80th Scripps National Spelling Bee

 The 80th Scripps National Spelling Bee was held on May 30–31, 2007.

 The winner was 13-year-old Evan O'Dorney from Danville, California.
 He won in Round 13 by correctly spelling serrefine.
-The runner-up was Nate Gartke from Edmonton, Alberta, Canada who misspelled coryza.
+The runner-up was Nate Gartke from Edmonton, Canada, who misspelled coryza.

 There were 286 spellers this year, 139 boys and 147 girls.
 Fifty-nine survived the first day.
 By lunchtime of day two, it was down to 33, and 15 by 2 pm.
-Andrew Lay's correct spelling of "negus" and surprised response became a popular video snippet.
-The showdown began between O’Dorney and Gartke when both contestants were the last to survive correctly spelling 7 consecutive words each.
+Andrew Lay's correct spelling of "negus" and surprised response and Kennyi Aouad laughing upon hearing "sardoodledom" became popular video snippets.
+The showdown began between O'Dorney and Gartke when both contestants were the last to survive correctly spelling 7 consecutive words each.

 The first place prize was $50,000 in cash, and additional prizes from Scripps.

 The championship finals aired live on ABC from 8:00 PM to shortly after 10:00 p.m.
 EDT.